Think of Laura

-"Think of Laura" is a song by the American singer-songwriter Christopher Cross.
-Released as a single in late 1983 from Cross's second studio album, Another Page, "Think of Laura" became the singer's fourth (and, to date, final) single to reach the Top 10 on the Billboard Hot 100 chart, where it peaked at No. 9 in early 1984.
-The song spent eleven weeks in the Top 40 (Cross's final top 40 hit).
-In addition, the song became Cross's third single to hit No. 1 on the adult contemporary chart, following "Never Be the Same" and "Arthur's Theme (Best That You Can Do)".
+"Think of Laura" is a song by American singer-songwriter Christopher Cross.
+Released as a single in mid 1983 from Cross's second studio album Another Page, "Think of Laura" became the singer's fourth and, to date, final single to reach the top 10 on the Billboard Hot 100 chart, where it peaked at No. 9 in early 1984.
+The song spent eleven weeks in the top 40 (Cross's final top 40 hit).

+The song became Cross's third single to hit No. 1 on the adult contemporary chart, following "Never Be the Same" and "Arthur's Theme (Best That You Can Do)".
 "Think of Laura" remained at No. 1 on this chart for four weeks.
 The song was written by Cross and produced by Michael Omartian.

 Background

 Cross wrote the song to mourn the death of Denison University college student Laura Carter, who was killed in Columbus, Ohio, when she was struck by a stray bullet during gunfire in a gang war.

 Carter, a lacrosse player from Wayne, Pennsylvania, was sitting in the back seat of her father's car.
 Her family was visiting for homecoming, and had just watched Laura and her friends compete in a lacrosse match.

 Cross had met Carter through her college roommate Paige McNinch, whom Cross was dating at the time.
-McNinch was pictured on the inner sleeve of the Another Page album, sitting on a stool.
+McNinch is pictured on the inner sleeve of the Another Page album, sitting on a stool.
 Cross wrote the song as a way of offering comfort to McNinch, and honoring Carter's memory.

 Carter's shooter, Gordon Newlin, served time for the shooting.
 He was released on parole in 2012, and died in 2020.

 "Think of Laura" has a relatively straightforward arrangement, with the singer's vocals and a piano accompaniment.
 The lyrics express the sorrow felt by those who knew the woman but ask that she be remembered with happiness: When you think of Laura, laugh, don't cry / I know she'd want it that way.

 General Hospital

-The song's chart popularity was primarily due to the ABC soap opera General Hospital.
-One of the program's supercouples, Luke and Laura, were quite popular, and the song came to be associated with the character Luke's love for Laura, who had been missing (and presumed dead) for many months.
-Notes of the song became a recurring motif as the character of Laura was mentioned (and eventually returned).
+The song's chart popularity was enhanced by the ABC soap opera General Hospital.
+One of the program's supercouples, Luke and Laura, were quite popular, and the song came to be associated with the character Luke's love for Laura, who had been missing and presumed dead for many months.
+Notes of the song became a recurring motif as the character of Laura was mentioned, and eventually returned.
 When interest in the song grew because of its prominence on the show, it was released as a single.

-ABC did not ask for Cross's permission to use the song and never paid him for using it.
+According to Cross, ABC never officially licensed the track; it concluded that the use of only small fragments of it for a "ghosting effect" during scenes involving the character Laura Spencer did not require a license.
+Cross has stated that his team formally asked ABC to stop using the song, but the network refused.